Is NordVPN Safe in 2026?

 For most users, yes.

 If you want a mainstream VPN with a stronger-than-average security story, NordVPN still makes a good case for itself.
-The mix of Panama jurisdiction, repeated no-logs checks, RAM-only infrastructure, kill switch support, useful device-level protection, and better transparency than many rivals gives it a solid safety profile.
+The mix of Panama jurisdiction, repeated no-logs checks, RAM-only infrastructure, kill switch support, useful device-level protection, transparency reporting, and better open-source movement than before gives it a solid safety profile.

-It is not flawless, and I would not pretend it is.
-The older Finland incident belongs in the record, and the January 2026 claim is still something sensible people will keep an eye on.
-But on the balance of what is publicly documented today, NordVPN remains one of the stronger consumer VPN options if safety is high on your list.
+It is not flawless.
+The older Finland incident belongs in the record, and the January 2026 claim should be reviewed again if new facts emerge.
+On the balance of what is publicly documented as of 1 July 2026, NordVPN remains one of the stronger consumer VPN options if safety is high on your list.

 If you want the broader picture on speeds, streaming, apps and value, read the full NordVPN review as well.